cornerstones of my choreographic practice

 My choreographic strategies are devised on the basis of a phenomenological approach to perception and the primacy of movement.
 As such, they are directed towards first-hand, direct, immersive experience of the audience, heightening their awareness of perception as embodied and interdependent with its surroundings.
 Immersive environments decline spatial division between audience and performers, enabling the interplay of audiences physical movement and sensory input, and proposing the multiple perspectives of the single situation.
 Audience is able to freely explore - in accordance to their abilities, satisfy their curiosity, and follow up their instinctual desire to participate, with no judgment on eligible and ineligible behaviors.
 This approach engenders audience's’ sense of belonging without having them directed by an outside agency.

-I conceive safe and stimulating performance environments in order to generate an interrelational ecology, providing unique conditions for a wide variety of interchange and communication.
+I conceive safe and stimulating performance environments in order to generate an interrelational ecology of the event, providing unique conditions for a wide variety of interchange and communication.
 By foregrounding pre-discursive and pre-reflective dimensions of the experience, I am devising potentially equalizing and inclusive environments that neurodivergent and neurotypical audiences can enjoy together - an open-ended experience that does not set fixed goals but rather creates the conditions for the audience to explore and discover a new form of being-in-the-world.
 With this approach, I am aiming for a multi-modal and affective experience of both child and care-taker.
 The role of the care-taker is emphasized as adults are invited to support and follow their child and to share the experience.
 This approach strongly challenges the theatrical conventions of hierarchy and control of relationships between performers and audience and assigns an emancipatory role to audience activation

 Intersensoriality and emplacement